suitenumerique/calc/CONTRIBUTING.md

 Thank you for taking the time to contribute!
 Please follow these guidelines to ensure a smooth and productive workflow. 🚀🚀🚀

-To get started with the project, please refer to the [README.md](https://github.com/suitenumerique/docs/blob/main/README.md) for detailed instructions on how to run Docs locally.
+To get started with the project, please refer to the [README.md](https://github.com/suitenumerique/calc/blob/main/README.md) for detailed instructions on how to run Calc locally.

 Contributors are required to sign off their commits with `git commit --signoff`: this confirms that they have read and accepted the [Developer's Certificate of Origin 1.1](https://developercertificate.org/).
 For security reasons we also require [signing your commits with your SSH or GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) with `git commit -S`.